How to register your charity once it has been set up, what you need before you start your application and what happens after you apply.

 How to apply to register your charity

-Read the application questions, including the guidance notes, carefully and answer them fully.
+Read the application questions, including the instruction notes, carefully and answer them fully.

 Your application needs to satisfy the commission that: